Ismael-VC/PyReCall.jl/README.md

   given a Python type object `t`.  `pytypeof(o::PyObject)` returns the Python type of `o`, equivalent to `type(o)` in Python.

-### Using PyCall from Julia Modules
+### Using PyReCall from Julia Modules

-You can use PyCall from any Julia code, including within Julia modules.
-However, some care is required when using PyCall from [precompiled Julia modules](http://docs.julialang.org/en/latest/manual/modules/#module-initialization-and-precompilation).
+You can use PyReCall from any Julia code, including within Julia modules.
+However, some care is required when using PyReCall from [precompiled Julia modules](http://docs.julialang.org/en/latest/manual/modules/#module-initialization-and-precompilation).
 The key thing to remember is that *all Python objects* (any `PyObject`) contain *pointers* to memory allocated by the Python runtime, and such pointers *cannot be saved* in precompiled constants.
 (When a precompiled library is reloaded, these pointers will not contain valid memory addresses.)

 The solution is fairly simple: